Shock wave therapy

 For which clinical pictures or diseases is shock wave therapy used?

-Originally, extracorporeal shock waves were developed to treat kidney and gall stones.
-In the course of time, however, shock wave therapy was also used in other areas and is now widely used in the orthopaedic field.
+Originally, extracorporeal shock waves were developed to treat kidney and gallstones.
+Over time, however, shock wave therapy was also used in other areas and is now widely used in the orthopaedic field.

-Typical clinical pictures that can be treated by focused shock wave therapy are calcifications in the shoulder area (calcified shoulder, tendinosis calcarea).
+Typical clinical pictures that can be treated with focused shock wave therapy are calcifications in the shoulder area (calcified shoulder, tendinosis calcarea).
 This method can also be used for so-called "tennis elbow" (synonym: epicondylitis humeri radialis) or "golfer's elbow" (synonym: epicondylitis humeria ulnaris).
-Patients who suffer from a heel spur (calcaneal spur) or Achilles tendon irritation (Achillodynia) and have discomfort when stepping can also benefit from treatment.
+Patients who suffer from a heel spur (calcaneal spur) or Achilles tendon irritation (achillodynia) and experience discomfort when walking can also benefit from treatment.

-Further areas of application of focused shock wave therapy
+Further areas of application for focused shock wave therapy

 In the area of the knee joint, shock wave therapy is used, for example, to treat patellar tendinitis.
 This is a painful tendon inflammation in the area of the kneecap (patella).
-(Chronic) bursitis, which occurs for example in the hip or shoulder, can also be successfully treated with shock wave therapy.
-The German-speaking International Society for Extracorporeal Shock Wave Therapy (DIGEST) also recommends treatment for painful metatarsal heads, or for arthrosis in the metacarpophalangeal joint of the thumb.
+(Chronic) bursitis, for example in the hip or shoulder, can also be successfully treated with shock wave therapy.
+The German-speaking International Society for Extracorporeal Shockwave Therapy (DIGEST) also recommends treatment for painful metatarsal heads or osteoarthritis in the metacarpophalangeal joint of the thumb.

-Whether focused shock wave therapy can lead to an improvement of the symptoms and the course of the disease in your individual case is best clarified in a personal consultation with your treating doctor.
+Whether focused shock wave therapy can lead to an improvement in symptoms and the course of the disease in your individual case is best clarified in a personal consultation with your attending physician.

 When should shock wave therapy not be used?

-There are some patients who should not be treated by shock wave therapy.
+There are some patients who should not be treated with shock wave therapy.
 These include children, pregnant women and patients with pacemakers.
-Patients with malignant tumours in the area of application should also not receive shock wave therapy.
+Patients with malignant tumors in the area of application should also not receive shock wave therapy.

-Patients with blood clotting disorders or who are taking blood-thinning medication such as Marcumar or Xarelto should have individual counselling and risk assessment by the attending physician.
+Patients with blood clotting disorders or who are taking blood-thinning medication such as Marcumar or Xarelto should receive individual advice and a risk assessment from their doctor.

 Opportunities & Risks